Loktysh/infiniti-stream/TEST-CASES.md

 **Description:**
 Verify that the device is saved for MFA when the "Save this device" option is checked.

-**Steps:**
-1. Open the login page.
+**Acceptance Criteria:**
-2. Enter an @abtasty email address.
+1. The user enters an @abtasty email address.
-3. Enter a valid password.
+2. The user enters a valid password.
-4. Click the "Login" button.
+3. The user clicks the "Login" button.
+4. The system prompts the user to enter an MFA code.
-5. Enter a valid MFA code.
+5. The user enters a valid MFA code.
-6. Check the "Save this device" option.
+6. The user checks the "Save this device" option.
-7. Click the "Login" button again.
+7. The user clicks the "Login" button again.

-**Expected Result:**
+8. The system redirects the user to the Dashboard.
+9. The Dashboard title is displayed as "Dashboard - AB Tasty".
-- User is logged in successfully and not prompted for MFA on subsequent logins from the same device.
+10. On subsequent logins from the same device, the user is not prompted for MFA.

 **Data Set:**
 - @abtasty Email: `mfa.email@abtasty.com`